Peterpiotr/siguren-documentation/docs/source/operating-instructions/recovery-operation.rst

 	MS assisted gravity lowering

--	Apply moderate torque to the MS shaft, using the appropriate method,
+- Apply moderate torque to the MS :mechpart:`worm shaft`, using the appropriate method,
--	Progressively release the motor brake, using the provided Brake Release Tool, until the load starts to rotate the barrel (as long as moderate torque is applied to the MS shaft)
+- Progressively release the motor brake, using the provided Brake Release Tool, until the load starts to rotate the barrel (as long as moderate torque is applied to the MS shaft),
--	Rotate the MS worm shaft to lower the load.
-Use the Brake Release Tool to maintain the torque to be applied to on the worm shaft inside the specified limits
+- Rotate the MS :mechpart:`worm shaft` to lower the load,
+- Use the Brake Release Tool to maintain the torque to be applied to on the worm shaft inside the specified limits.

 .. csv-table:: MS assisted gravity lowering max torques
    :file: tables/MSassistedGravityLowering.csv